TEDxPortsmouth Team

 And, if you could see any historical figure, living or dead, give a TED Talk who would it be and what would they talk about?
 How about Eleanor Roosevelt talking about gender identity?

-Favorite TED Talk: It’s hard to pick just one.
-I love Bevy Smith’s talk about being your authentic self.
+Favorite TED Talk: I love Bevy Smith’s talk about being your authentic self.
 And because my childhood dream was to dance on Broadway, this talk by choreographer Ryan Heffington about self-expression and joy through dance really resonates.

 Favorite part of TEDxPortsmouth: It’s a huge honor to help our speakers bring their big ideas to the TED stage.
-All the hard work really pays off when they find their spot on the red dot and start speaking.
-I also love the camaraderie of our TED organizing committee; it’s a great group to work with!
+There’s nothing more rewarding than when they find their spot on the red dot and start speaking!
+I also love our TEDx team; the camaraderie and spirit is contagious.
+It’s a great group to work with!

 And, if you could see any historical figure, living or dead, give a TED Talk who would it be and what would they talk about?
 Theodore Roosevelt.
 I’d like to know about his travels out West in the late 19th century and what inspired his efforts to establish national parks and preserve our natural resources.
 Also, artist Georgia O’Keeffe, because her work is so compelling.